Graduate Admissions

 • GradCatalyst Program

 Part of MIT's GradCatalyst.
 Student-led workshops to help undergraduates plan their academic trajectories.
 This interactive webinar covers the unwritten rules to preparing for, applying to, and succeeding in graduate school.
-Sessions are open to anyone exploring the option of graduate education
+Sessions are open to anyone exploring the option of graduate education in architecture and similar fields.
+(Note: There will not be a fall GradCatalyst in 2024.
+There will be one in Spring 2025.)

 Once Admitted

-We send all notifications of admission and waitlist status by email, and many students will also receive telephone calls, beginning in early to Mid-March and running until April 1.
+We send all notifications of admission and waitlist status by email, and many students will also receive telephone calls, beginning in early to mid-March and running until April 1.
 All admitted applicants will have until April 15 to let us know if they accept our offer.
 If we do not receive notification that you accept our offer by April 15, the offer is rescinded.
 Because we may not hear from some admitted applicants until April 15, those admitted from waitlist status may not receive notification of admission before April 15.

-Additional information for newly admitted students is provided by the Institute.
+Information for newly admitted students is provided by the Institute.

 Requirements